terrymun/Fluidbox/README.md

 As Fluidbox relies on CSS transforms, it only works with thumbnails that share the same aspect ratio with their higher resolution counterparts, otherwise the larger image will be cropped off, i.e. a square thumbnail linking to a landscape photo will cause the landscape photo to appear in a square frame.
 Fluidbox, serving as an alternative lightbox module, also assume that the image you have linked contains sufficient resolution to be displayed on the monitor &mdash; low resolution images will scale poorly on a large display.

 ## Dependencies
-Fluidbox require the following dependencies in order to function properly:
+Fluidbox require the following dependencies in order to function properly &mdash; you will have to include them in your page, if you want Fluidbox to work:

 - **The latest release of jQuery 1.x**, available from [Google's jQuery API](http://ajax.googleapis.com/ajax/libs/jquery/1/jquery.min.js) at `http://ajax.googleapis.com/ajax/libs/jquery/1/jquery.min.js`
 - **imagesloaded jQuery plugin**, available from [GitHub](https://github.com/desandro/imagesloaded) at `https://github.com/desandro/imagesloaded`

+Fluidbox allows you to throttle the `$(window).resize()` event, and this is only possible with [Paul Irish's debounced resize function](www.paulirish.com/2009/throttled-smartresize-jquery-event-handler/).
+The small script has been included in the plugin by default, but I would like to extend my gratitude to Paul for making it available, and for allowing me to include it in this plugin.